Nucleus Vision Market Cap Achieves $14.62 Million (NCASH)

-Nucleus Vision (CURRENCY:NCASH) traded flat against the dollar during the 24 hour period ending at 16:00 PM E.T. on March 12th.
-During the last seven days, Nucleus Vision has traded flat against the dollar.
-One Nucleus Vision coin can currently be bought for $0.0020 or 0.00000004 BTC on cryptocurrency exchanges.
-Nucleus Vision has a total market capitalization of $14.62 million and $984,880.00 worth of Nucleus Vision was traded on exchanges in the last day.
+Nucleus Vision (CURRENCY:NCASH) traded flat against the US dollar during the one day period ending at 13:00 PM Eastern on March 13th.
+Nucleus Vision has a total market capitalization of $14.62 million and approximately $984,880.00 worth of Nucleus Vision was traded on exchanges in the last day.
+One Nucleus Vision coin can now be purchased for $0.0020 or 0.00000004 BTC on popular cryptocurrency exchanges.
+Over the last week, Nucleus Vision has traded flat against the US dollar.

 - Crypto.com Coin (CRO) traded 5% higher against the dollar and now trades at $0.41 or 0.00001075 BTC.